mrtyormaa/decimal-to-roman-numerals/production.md

 # Non-functional Requirements (Quality Metrics)

-## 1. Scalability
+## 1. Scalability - TODO

-If we need to serve millions of users, we need to have multiple instances of our container.
+If the API needs to serve millions of users, multiple instances of the API container is needed.
 This can be achieved in the following way.

 ### Horizontal Scalability

-- **Stateless Services**: Our service is stateless.
-Hence, we can store state information in a distributed cache (e.g., Redis) or database for high scalability.
+- **Stateless Services**: The API service has been designed to be stateless.
+Hence, the state information can be stored in a distributed cache (e.g., Redis) or database for high scalability.
-- **Auto-Scaling**: We can use auto-scaling groups (e.g., AWS Auto Scaling, Azure VM Scale Sets, Google Cloud Instance Groups) to automatically adjust the number of running instances based on traffic load.
+- **Auto-Scaling**: Auto-scaling groups (e.g., AWS Auto Scaling, Azure VM Scale Sets, Google Cloud Instance Groups) can be used to automatically adjust the number of running instances based on traffic load.
     - A `k8s` deployment artifact is present in the `feature/kubernetesIntegration` branch.
-This is not complete and has not been properly tested.
+This is not complete and has not been properly tested yet.
 A complete implementation will entail proper configuration of the deployment, service, and the ingress manifests.

 ### Load Balancing

-- **Load Balancer**: We can deploy a load balancer (e.g., AWS ELB, NGINX, HAProxy) to distribute incoming requests across multiple instances.
+- **Load Balancer**: Load balancer (e.g., AWS ELB, NGINX, HAProxy) can be deployed to distribute incoming requests across multiple instances.
 Ensure it supports health checks to route traffic only to healthy instances.
-    - At the moment, we have partial implementation of this in `feature/kubernetesIntegration` via k8s.
+    - At the moment, a partial implementation of this is present in `feature/kubernetesIntegration` branch using k8s.
-- **DNS Load Balancing**: We can also use DNS load balancing (e.g., AWS Route 53) to distribute traffic geographically, reducing latency by directing users to the nearest data center.
+- **DNS Load Balancing**: DNS load balancing (e.g., AWS Route 53) can be used to distribute traffic geographically, reducing latency by directing users to the nearest data center.

-## 2. Performance
+## 2. Performance - TODO
-In order to achieve our desired 100ms latency for 95% of requests, we can adopt one or more of the following strategies.
+In order to achieve the desired 100ms latency for 95% of requests, one or more of the following strategies can be adopted.

 ### Low Latency

-- **Content Delivery Network (CDN)**: We can use a CDN (e.g., Cloudflare, AWS CloudFront) to cache and serve responses closer to the user's location, reducing latency.
+- **Content Delivery Network (CDN)**: CDN (e.g., Cloudflare, AWS CloudFront) can be used to cache and serve responses closer to the user's location, reducing latency.
 - **Optimized Code**: Profile and optimize the code to reduce execution time.
 Use asynchronous processing where appropriate to handle concurrent requests efficiently.
-    - We are currently using integration with `codeclimate` for code analysis.
+    - The API currently uses integration with `codeclimate` for code analysis.
 The details can be seen [here](https://codeclimate.com/github/mrtyormaa/decimal-to-roman-numerals).
-But this needs to be improved as well.
+But this needs to be improved as well with various other static code analysis tools.

 ### Caching

 - **In-Memory Caching**: Implement in-memory caching (e.g., Redis, Memcached) for frequently requested data to reduce database load and improve response times.
 - **HTTP Caching**: Use HTTP caching headers (e.g., ETag, Cache-Control) to enable client-side caching and reduce redundant requests.

-## 3. Availability
+## 3. Availability - TODO
-If we want to serve users across the globe and also make sure that our services don't suffer downtimes, we can adopt the following strategies.
+If the API needs to serve users across the globe and also make sure that the services don't suffer downtimes, we can adopt the following strategies.

 ### High Availability